 - sexual orientation

-We currently have good statistics in relation to age, gender and race and ethnicity but have limited data regarding our employee’s disability status, religion or sexual orientation and have no data regarding gender re-assignment or marriage and civil partnership as our current staff information system does not ask for this information.
-This information is voluntary and the vast majority of employees choose not to share this information with us.
+We currently have good statistics in relation to age, gender and race and ethnicity but have limited data regarding our employee’s disability status, religion or sexual orientation.
+We don't have data regarding gender re-assignment or marriage and civil partnership as our current staff information system does not ask for this information.
+This information is voluntary and the vast majority of employees choose not to share it with us.